pwiszenko/Athens2048/doc/DPimpl.md

 ## Observator<a id="Observator"></a>

-This pattern was used mainly to make classes more independent, which allows easier further upgrades / improvements.
+This pattern was used to notify any display class (such as the AppFrame class) that no other move is possible, it is a game over.

 ## Command<a id="Command"></a>

-Command pattern allows adding logging game events, and reconstruct every movement from the start, by merging logged events.
-A replay/playback feature could be added in the future.
+Command pattern is replacing a huge switch() structure in our code.
+It alos allows us the record every single move of the player and every single spawned number.

+Using this recording, we added the possibility to replay our play since the begining over and over.
+That is not to be confused with an 'undo' feature.